nus-cs2103-AY1617S2/rcs/users/Lim Jie-Intro.md

-Hi, I'm Lim Jie, pleased to meet you.
-Hope to find you in school
+Hi, I'm Lim Jie, pleased to meet you. **Hope to find you in school!**